RadioAstronomySoftwareGroup/pyuvsim/README.md

 [![Build Status](https://travis-ci.org/RadioAstronomySoftwareGroup/pyuvsim.svg?branch=master)](https://travis-ci.org/RadioAstronomySoftwareGroup/pyuvsim)
 [![Coverage Status](https://coveralls.io/repos/github/RadioAstronomySoftwareGroup/pyuvsim/badge.svg?branch=master)](https://coveralls.io/github/RadioAstronomySoftwareGroup/pyuvsim?branch=master)

-PYUVsim is a comprehensive simulation package for radio interferometers in python.
+pyuvsim is a comprehensive simulation package for radio interferometers in python.

 A number of analysis tools are available to simulate the output of a radio interferometer (CASA, OSCAR, FHD, PRISim, et al), however each makes numerical approximations to enable speed ups.
-The PYUVsim goal is to provide a simulated instrument output which emphasizes accuracy and extensibility.
+The pyuvsim goal is to provide a simulated instrument output which emphasizes accuracy and extensibility.

 # Motivation and Approach
 The two primary pyuvsim goals are interferometer simulation accuracy at the level of precision necessary for 21cm cosmology science.
 Key elements of this approach include: